 An approved final design project.

-LISP 200 LIBRARY USE AND RESEARCH METHODS (for non-majors only 1.1:1 cr.
-E/A/F
+LISP 200 LIBRARY USE AND RESEARCH METHODS (for non-majors only

 This course teaches the fundamentals of library use and research techniques, in addition, it focuses on the uses of the different library resources and their use.